gruntjs/grunt-contrib-compress/README.md

 > Compress files and folders (part of the [grunt-contrib](https://github.com/gruntjs/grunt-contrib) collection).
 Submitted by [Chris Talkington](https://github.com/ctalkington).

 ## Getting Started
-Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-contrib-clean`
+Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-contrib-compress`

 Then add this line to your project's `grunt.js` gruntfile: